Tartarus762/jquery-duration-picker/README.md

     max: 60
   },
   classname: "myclass",
+  type: 'number',
   responsive: true
 });
 ```
+### type:
+Specifies the type of input each input will be, this is number by default.
+When changing this, if you don't use a valid html input type, it will be of type text.

 ### classname:
 This specifies the class that will be added to the outermost container.
 Use this to control the appearance of the picker.
 default: form-control